newjersey/innovation.nj.gov/content/_comms-engagement-portfolio/home.md

 order: 0
 ---

+The Communication + Engagement Lab is the in-house marketing team for the State of New Jersey.
 We help stakeholders develop creative assets that drive uptake of State programs and services.

 ## Driven by residents.
 Created for residents.
 Starring residents.